shalenMathew/MovieFlix_App/README.md

 **MovieFlix is a sample Android app used to refine my knowledge in Android development and for fellow Android developers who are looking for projects to learn about Android development.**

-This project acts as a playground for developers who want to learn more about android development
+This project acts as a playground for developers who want to learn more about android development or

 Who are trying to find simpler projects for contribution